-- Represented a company in connection with an investigation concerning revenue recognition conducted by the Securities & Exchange Commission.
+- Represented a company in connection with an investigation concerning revenue recognition conducted by the Securities and Exchange Commission.

-- Represented a major pharmaceutical company in a Department of Justice investigation into alleged off-label marketing.
+- Represented a major pharmaceutical company in a Department of Justice (DOJ) investigation into alleged off-label marketing.

 - Represented a global financial institution in connection with allegations of insider trading by one of its employees.